johnmarion1126/KnightWatchers/README.md

 # Knight Watchers
 A 2D Top Down RPG game with Turn-Based Combat.
 A semester long project made for the CSULB VGA Club.
+Fight enemies such as the priest, the bard, and the farmer lady and make your way to the church!